TikTok's 'Clean Girl' Is Now The 'Vanilla Girl' — & She's Still A Problem

 Is the vanilla girl the new 'clean girl'?

-It's no wonder that those with skin conditions like acne (or things like hyperpigmentation and scarring, which acne often causes) felt shut out by the clean-girl trend.
+It's no wonder that those with skin conditions like acne (or things like hyperpigmentation and scarring, which acne often causes) felt shut out by the clean girl trend.
 I can't help but look at the word 'clean' more closely, too.
 It suggests that anything that doesn't fit the flawless aesthetic is dirty.
 Acne is often blamed on being 'unclean' and this simply isn't true.
-The NHS reports that around 95% of people age 11 to 30 are affected by acne to some extent, and there are so many things that can cause the skin condition, such as hormones.
-To me, an esthetician in my early 20s who has experienced acne, the word 'clean' is offensive.
+The NHS reports that around 95% of people aged 11 to 30 are affected by acne to some extent, and there are so many things that can cause the skin condition, such as hormones.
+To me, an aesthetician in my early 20s (who has experienced acne), the word 'clean' is offensive.

 Advertisement